eclipse-ditto/ditto/documentation/src/main/resources/architecture/DADR-0005-semantic-versioning.md

 ## Context

 Eclipse Ditto project exited the incubation phase with release 1.0.0.
-Henceforth any change to the Ditto API enters a Ditto release according to [semantic versioning](https://semver.org):
+Henceforth, any change to the Ditto API enters a Ditto release according to [semantic versioning](https://semver.org):
-- Incompatible API changes increment major version number (e. g., 1.7.5 -> 2.0.0);
+- Incompatible API changes increment major version number (e.g., 1.7.5 -> 2.0.0);
-- Compatible API changes increment minor version number (e. g., 1.2.3 -> 1.3.0);
+- Compatible API changes increment minor version number (e.g., 1.2.3 -> 1.3.0);
-- Changes in the implementation without any API change increment patch version number (e. g., 1.0.0 -> 1.0.1).
+- Changes in the implementation without any API change increment patch version number (e.g., 1.0.0 -> 1.0.1).

 This document defines what _API compatibility_ means, the modules which are considered API and for which semantic versioning holds,